-This is the smallest TV you can get with Samsung's famed QLED screen technology.
-The use of quantum dot technology ensures the Q60T is the best 43-inch HDR TV, with wider colours, higher peak brightness, and support for HDR10+.
+The benefits of QLED are far-reaching but to sum it up, you get a wider range of colours, higher peak brightness, and support for HDR10+.
 It also boasts the AI-enhanced Quantum Processor to upscale HD and SD content, and get the best out of the 4K panel.

 This is Samsung's highest-end TV from 2021 that doesn't include its QLED panel technology.
 This brings the price down nicely compared to its 2021 QLED sets, but you won't feel like you're getting budget image quality.
 When it comes to detail especially, this really takes advantage of being a 4K set – everything is beautifully sharp and crisp.
 It's also really strong at upscaling from HD, so the majority of stuff on streaming services still looks great on all those pixels.
 Colours and contrast are handled better than you might expect too, while motion control is also impressive.

 Samsung Tizen smart TV platform is one of the best around, combining comprehensive app support with being really easy to use and to navigate.
 Connectivity here is solid, and the extremely low response time in the gaming mode will be really welcome to gamers.
 It's just a really impressive package overall, with the one exception being the sound, which is average at best.
 Here's our full Samsung AU9000 review.